IBM/example-health-apis/ExposeDB2DataThroughzOSConnect.md

     - Click SEND
       ![Testing A DB2 Service](doc/source/images/TestingADB2Service.png)

-  - ### Deleteing a DB2 Service
+  - ### Deleting a DB2 Service

     If you made a mistake when you created your service or need to delete it for any reason, modify the stanza below and follow the first 5 parts of the Creating a DB2 Service step.
     ![Deleting a DB2 Service](doc/source/images/DeletingADB2Service.png)

 - ## Creating a .sar file

   - In order to turn your new service into an API using z/OS Connect, the service needs to have a Service Archive (.sar) file.
 The .sar file has the json request and response sechemas for the service as well as information about invoking it. <br/><br/> To create the .sar file for a DB2 service, the **z/OS Connect Build Toolkit** utility (**zconbt**) must be used.
-The utility can be installed on z/OS or on a Windows workstation.
+The utility can be installed on z/OS or on a Linux or Windows workstation.
 These instructions walk through using it on Windows.

   - ### Installing the Build Toolkit